Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Organization of work on projects (diagram)

-Below I have presented a table that reveals the goals and objectives of each stage, the content of the activities of the teacher, the preschooler and his parents.
+Below I have presented a table that reveals the goals and objectives of each stage, the content of the activities of the teacher, preschooler and his parents.

 Stages of work on project